 Agricultural Economics Extension Centers

-The Department of Agricultural Economics is home to eight centers each with a focus on different aspects of the agricultural economy and include:
+The Department of Agricultural Economics is home to ten research centers each with a focus on different aspects of the agricultural economy.

 - Purdue Institute for Family Business

 - Center for Food Demand Analysis and Sustainability (website)

 - North Central Regional Center for Rural Development